amuolo/amuolo.github.io/_pages/about.md

 This has allowed me to complement my scientific background with experience in actuarial methodologies and accounting standards, and deal daily with data modelling, actuarial business logic, digital workflows, and macroeconomics.

-My career and personal development are fueled by a persistent curiosity and the brightest belief that I can contribute at the frontline of innovation.
+My career and personal development are fueled by a persistent curiosity.
+I don't see physics as a tool just to build technologies.
+I see technologies as a way for us to probe the mysteries of nature and reveal more about this hidden world outside of our experiences.